 Promoting yourself is a skill that many employees struggle to develop.
 It can feel super awkward to share your achievements with others but if done right, it is an easy strategy for you to get recognized and get ahead.

-There are two self-promotion strategies that I have used with my boss and my team has used with me that I think are non-awkward and hugely valuable.
+There are two self-promotion strategies that employees can use that are non-awkward and hugely valuable.